Open-Elegoo-Community/rigid-bed-spacers/README.md

 - The fender washer is giving the stability needed.
 It will be a permanent addition to this modification.
 - I would like to test with some spongier silicone

+## BOM
+- 4 x Fiber washer
+- 1 x 0.125 inch sheet of silicone.
+If doubling, find a 0.25 inch thick sheet or washer.
+- 4 x metal fender washers

+Note: The ID of the washers needs to be 4mm.